jtod/Sigma16/README.md

-collection of separate programs that can be run in a shwll from the command line.  *(These are under development and will be released in late 2020; please come back later.)* These programs include a standalone version of the IDE, circuit simulator, and more.
+collection of separate programs that can be run in a shwll from the command line.  *(These are under development and will be released in late 2020; please come back later.)* These programs include a standalone version of the IDE, fast emulator, circuit simulator, and more.
 These tools provide additional functionality, faster execution, and the ability to work without access to the Internet.

 ## About the software